-Registration dates for each session are listed in the university academic calendar.
+Registration dates for each session are listed in the university academic calendar and on the graduate admissions website.
 Early registration periods may be designated for currently enrolled students.
 During early registration, the University allows students to register for courses for the upcoming academic term.
-Students who have registered early for a term and do not return the following semester must notify the director of graduate programs of this change in status.
+Students who have registered early for a term and do not return the following semester must notify the director of graduate admissions of this change.

 Registration materials are distributed by mail prior to the respective registration periods.
 These materials include the appropriate registration forms, instructions, and a class schedule for the semester.
-Additionally, registration information, including available course offerings and sections, may be available on the campuswide computer network.
+Additionally, registration information, including available course offerings and sections, are available on the campus-wide computer network.

-Prior to submitting a course registration form, each student should meet with his/her academic advisor to discuss career direction, course options, and class schedules.
+Prior to submitting a course registration form, the student is encouraged to consult with his/her academic advisor to discuss course options and class schedules.

 Although each student has an academic advisor to help with scheduling, the student is responsible for the chosen class schedule and course of study.
-Students should become very familiar with the course requirements of their chosen major.

-Once the advising process is complete, students bring their completed course registration forms to the Graduate Admissions Office (in person preferably, or by mail).
+Students should bring completed course registration forms to the graduate admissions office in person, by fax, or by mail.
 Course selections are then checked against available openings and a final course schedule is confirmed.
-To complete registration, students must make financial arrangements for payment of the amount due listed on their billing invoice (see the financial section of the bulletin for information concerning costs and payment plans).
+To complete registration, students must make financial arrangements for payment of the amount due.